 An adoptive mom can nurse an adopted baby, even if she has not been pregnant.
-This can happen through stimulation of a nursing pump, which increases the hormones that produce the mother’s milk.
+This can happen through the stimulation of a nursing pump, which increases the hormones that produce the mother’s milk.
 A nursing pump can be used beginning weeks before the baby arrives.

-I don’t know about you, but I find it absolutely incredible that a woman who has not been pregnant might be able to produce milk for a baby.
+I don’t know about you, but I find it incredible that a woman who has not been pregnant might be able to produce milk for a baby.

 Every mother of a newborn considers her option of whether to nurse her baby or use formula.

 There are several different brands of formula that are available for infants today that are full of the essential vitamins and minerals that a growing baby requires.

 Formula as a supplement may still be required for mothers who wish to nurse their babies, as there are times when a mother is not able to produce the necessary amount of milk that her baby needs.